-Recreational Eulachon fishers are interviewed by staff to collect effort and harvest data, including total catch by weight (CPUE), number of fishers per party, and duration of time spent fishing.
+Recreational Eulachon fishers are interviewed by state agency staff to collect effort and harvest data, including total catch by weight, number of fishers per party, and duration of time spent fishing.
 Staff also subsample catch for sex, spawn status, and mean weight.
-Counts of fishers actively dipping combined with average trip length and CPUE are used to derive a total estimate of harvest and fishing effort data.
-These data are used to generate harvest estimates for the recreational fishery and contribute to our understanding of the migratory behaviors of adult spawning Eulachon within tributaries.
+Counts of fishers actively dipping, combined with average trip length and catch-per-angler, are used to derive estimates of total harvest and fishing effort.
+These data from the recreational fishery contribute to our understanding of the migratory behaviors of adult spawning Eulachon within tributaries.